All Episodes

 dan friesen

-So, yeah, I think that there's a fun thing here where it's like, look, that next five minutes, the audience dips quite a bit because we're not on the radio for that.
+So, yeah, I think that there's a fun thing here where it's like, look, that next five minutes, no one, the audience dips quite a bit because we're not on the radio for that.

-Look, if I had Twitter, I would tweet out that the special ed teacher's on.
+And look, if I had Twitter, I would tweet out that there are special ed teachers on.

-Everybody's got to turn it on right now.
+Everybody's going to turn it on right now.

 dan friesen